Heinrich Göbel

-In 1893, magazines and newspapers reported 25 years earlier, Göbel had developed incandescent light bulbs comparable to those invented in 1879 by Thomas Alva Edison.
-Göbel did not apply for a patent.
+In 1893, magazines and newspapers reported that 25 years earlier Göbel had developed incandescent light bulbs comparable to those invented in 1879 by Thomas Alva Edison.
+Göbel did not apply for a patent for this invention.

 In 1893, the Edison Electric Light Company sued three manufacturers of incandescent lamps for infringing Edison's patent.
-The defense of these companies claimed the Edison patent was void because of the same invention by Göbel 25 years earlier, which came to be known as the "Göbel defense".
+The defense of these companies claimed the Edison patent was void because of the same invention by Göbel 25 years earlier, which came to be known as the Goebel defense.

 Judges of four courts raised doubts; there was no clear and convincing proof for the claimed invention.
-A research work published in 2007 concluded that the Goebel-Defense was fraudulent.

-After Göbel's death, in some countries, the legend arose he was the true inventor of the practical incandescent light bulb.
+Research work published in 2007 concluded that the Goebel defense was fraudulent.
+After Göbel's death the legend arose in some countries that he was the true inventor of the practical incandescent light bulb.

-Göbel acquired patents for an improvement of sewing machines (1865), for an improvement of the Geissler pump (1882) and for a technique to connect carbon threads to metal wires in incandescent lamps (1882).
-These three patents had no influence on further technical developments.
+Göbel acquired patents for an improvement of sewing machines in 1865, for an improvement of the Geissler pump in 1882, and for a technique to connect carbon threads to metal wires in incandescent lamps in 1882.
+These three patents have had no influence on further technical developments to date.

 Biography

 Springe, Germany 1818–1848

 On April 20, 1818, Heinrich Göbel was born in Springe near Hanover in Germany.
 His father, Heinrich Christian Göbel, was a gardener and later a door-to-door salesman for chocolate.
 The name of his mother was Marie Eleonore née Hüper.
-At that time Springe was a small village in the Kingdom of Hanover with less than 2,000 inhabitants.
-Most of them worked in agriculture.
+At that time Springe was a small village in the Kingdom of Hanover with less than 2000 inhabitants that mostly worked in agriculture.

 Heinrich Göbel finished school in 1832 with poor marks.
 One teacher commented, "He seems to have an inventive mind.
 The reasons of the poor marks appear to be in his lengthy illness."

 In 1834, master locksmith Gerhard Linde of Springe took on Göbel as an apprentice for three years.
 It is not known whether Göbel finished this apprenticeship.
 Göbel started to work as a repair mechanic in 1837.
 Later in the 1850s in New York, he gave 1837 as the foundation date of his business on a business card of his shop.

-In 1844, Göbel married Sophie Lübke née Rodewig.
-In the documents, he gave watchmaker as his profession at that time.
-There are no sources to confirm a training as watchmaker.
-Probably Göbel learned by doing and did work comparable to a precision mechanic.
-He operated a one-person business repairing and selling clocks.
+In 1844, Göbel married Sophie Lübke née Rodewig, stating watchmaker as his profession at that time.
+There are no sources to confirm training as watchmaker, but Göbel likely learned by doing work comparable to a precision mechanic before he began operating his one-person business repairing and selling clocks.
 His son Johann Carl was born 1846, and his daughter Marie Sophie in 1848.